 elements listed according to the order in which they were

 specified at table creation time.
-For example, suppose that a
+Suppose that a column is

 If you insert the values

 mysql> INSERT INTO myset (col) VALUES -> ('a,d'), ('d,a'), ('a,d,a'), ('a,d,d'), ('d,a,d'); Query OK, 5 rows affected (0.01 sec) Records: 5 Duplicates: 0 Warnings: 0